 GM/DeVos Graduate School EXECUTIVE MASTER OF BUSINESS ADMINISTRATION

 For those tracking on an executive leadership path, Northwood University's DeVos Graduate School offers a rigorous Master of Business Administration (MBA) program for executives in the automotive industry.
-Coursework for the MBA program begins early 2014.
-The fully accredited 30-month program will include a customized automotive curriculum and interactive, case-based learning from the industry's most prominent leaders.
-The cohort-based curriculum is being developed to meet the needs of those GM retail and field employees with significant professional work experience; providing learners the additional knowledge, understanding, and skills necessary to advance in their professional development.
+Coursework for the MBA program began in 2015.
+The fully accredited 30-month program includes a customized automotive curriculum and interactive, case-based learning from the industry's most prominent leaders.
+The cohort-based curriculum was developed to meet the needs of those GM employees with significant professional work experience; providing learners the additional knowledge, understanding, and skills necessary to advance in their professional development.

 While customized specific to the learner, the Executive MBA degree concentrates on a core curriculum of:

 - Sales and Marketing

 - Managerial Finance

 This is intensive executive-level program designed to provide an advanced curriculum in strategic, analytical, and operational automotive retailing.